JNSpencer/bookish-telegram/README.md

 For more information: https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/

 Please remember in all cases that this is a prototype level application, and while it should conform to 12 factor it need not be robust, or even well written.
-The point is purely to exercise kubernetes and it’s usage from a code-first standpoint.
+The point is purely to exercise kubernetes and it’s usage from a code-first standpoint